Right, before we even get started, I’ll need to put up the banner:

 I’M SORRY: TRACY CHAPMAN SOUNDS LIKE A BEE WITH A COLD TRAPPED IN A BOTTLE.

 Actually, my parents once thought it would be a great idea to transport my sister, me, a tent and two week’s worth of camping impedimenta in a scalding hot Ford Escort to the bottom of France (from Newcastle).
 It wasn’t, and I think my sister and I started fighting from the second my dad started backing the car down the lane from our house.
 Bearing in mind that we were quite fractious siblings at the best of times (though we’re close now) this was a recipe for disaster.
 Anyway, clearly sick of remonstrating with us and smacking our arses, our parents threatened to leave us by the side of a road in the middle of rural France at some backwater petrol station.
 Of course, being kids, we were full of bravado, and we knew they wouldn’t dare.
 But they did – they bundled us out of the car at the petrol station and proceeded to drive to the exit ramp.
 Now, let me clarify, I believe their intention was to give us a little fright and stop a moment or two down the ramp and pick us back up.
 Only they hadn’t factored in the massive lorry that pulled out behind them, clearly with Paris’ entire shipment of Gauloises in the back and no time to wait for my parents to teach us a lesson in good behaviour.
 Being a one lane exit ramp they had no other alternative than to carry on down onto the motorway and leave us stranded, bawling.
 Oops.
 They came back around from the other side around fifteen minutes later after they’d driven like they had a bomb up their arse to the next junction and turned around and we were completely silent for the next couple of hours.
 So I suppose the threat worked.
-Anyway, don’t judge, they are great parents, and certainly there were no more incidents of accidental neglect until they went out for tapas that night in Portugal a few years later.
+Anyway, don’t judge, they are great parents.

 So today’s recipe is…gasp…wait for it…get Mag’s number dialled ready to press…A SMOOTHIE.
 Quick!
 Get the amyl nitrates and bring her around!